hczhu/TickerTick-API/README.md

 ### Terms of Use
 - The API is free of commercial/non-commercial use.
 - All endpoints have a rate limit of __10 requests per minute__ from the same IP address.
 The service enforces this.
-More precisely, an IP will be blocked for one minute if more than 10 requests are sent within any 1 minute time window.
+More precisely, an IP will be blocked for 30 seconds if more than 5 requests are sent within any 30 second time window.
 - You are welcome to file an issue if you see any problem, like irrelevant stories.

-> :warning: An IP address has a rate limit of __10 requests per minute__.
-Email me if you need a higher request rate.
+> Email me if you need a higher request rate.

 ## Quickstart